siom79/japicmp/README.md

 * A maven plugin is available that allows you to compare the current artifact version with some older version from the repository.
 * The option `--semantic-versioning` tells you which part of the version you have to increment in order to follow [semantic versioning](http://semver.org/).
 * If a class is serializable, changes are evaluated regarding the [Java Object Serialization Specification](http://docs.oracle.com/javase/7/docs/platform/serialization/spec/serialTOC.html).
 * Per default synthetic classes and class members (e.g. [bridge methods](https://docs.oracle.com/javase/tutorial/java/generics/bridgeMethods.html)) are hidden.
-You can list them using the option `--include-synthetic`
+They can be listed by using the option `--include-synthetic`.

 [melix](https://github.com/melix) has developed a [gradle plugin](https://github.com/melix/japicmp-gradle-plugin) for japicmp.